scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - **Single path**
 BGP only allows the selection of a single path to a destination.
 But having a multi-path choice can be welcome in several situations, e.g., in the case of a link failure, for load balancing, or when traffic is routed based on different policies.
 - **Lack of security**
 BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
-This opens up a multitude of attack opportunities--see [Attacks](#attack).
+This opens up a multitude of attack opportunities.

+- **Problems with BGPsec in partial deployment** BGPsec only provides full security when all ASes consistently use and enforce it.
+In case of partial deployment, it has a limited effectiveness.
+It can even cause instabilities and is prone to downgrade attacks, see {{LYCHEV2013}}.
+- **Problems with BGPsec in full deployment**
+Also full deployment of BGPsec raises issues, such as the creation of wormholes and forwarding loops by attackers, or the introduction of circular dependencies, see {{LI2014}} and {{COOPER2013}}.
+RPKI and BGPsec together also cause issues for network sovereignty {{ROTHENBERGER2017}}.
+- **Scalability** BGPsec further exacerbates BGP’s scalability issues (i.e., due to the additional overhead, and due to lack of prefix aggregation).
+Lack of scalable implementations represent still today a large obstacle to adoption.

 ## Need for Isolation Domains
 TODO: their goals are clearly stated in the other draft